Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity: Initial data

-In the initial data used for this work, the metric is assumed to be conformally flat (i.e., $\bar\psi_{ij}=\delta_{ij}$), the transverse-traceless part of the conformal extrinsic curvature $\bar A_{ij}$ is set to zero (roughly speaking, this means that there is no initial gravitational wave content).
+In the initial data used for this work, the metric is assumed to be conformally flat (i.e., $\bar\gamma_{ij}=\delta_{ij}$), the transverse-traceless part of the conformal extrinsic curvature $\bar A_{ij}$ is set to zero (roughly speaking, this means that there is no initial gravitational wave content).
+These choices are somewhat arbitrary but we do not expect them to materially affect our conclusions - conformal flatness is imposed on average by the periodicity of the domain, but the fact that it applies everywhere is a limitation of our method of solving the initial constraints.
+Similarly a zero contribution from the TT part of the extrinsic curvature is a simplification, but in previous works they have been shown not to strongly affect the scalar dynamics that determine the end of inflation \cite{Clough:2017efm}.
 The lapse $\alpha$ is set to one, and the shift $\beta_i$ is zero, but they will evolve away from these values since a dynamical gauge (1+log slicing) is used.
-For sufficiently small gradients in the field, the Gauss-Bonnet effective energy density $\rho_{GB}$ should be subdominant to the scalar field density $\rho_{SF}$ everywhere.
+For sufficiently small gradients in the field, the Gauss-Bonnet effective energy density contribution $\rho_{GB}$ should be subdominant to the scalar field density $\rho_{SF}$ everywhere.
 Then the Hamiltonian constraint can be solved analytically\footnote{One could also use the ``CTTK Hybrid'' method to solve for a non-constant $\psi$, which we find allows for the construction of initial data with slightly larger couplings.
 However, in the majority of these cases the solutions quickly break down once evolved, and so in practise end up being restricted in the same way as the simpler method we use with $\psi$ constant.
 Reducing $\psi$ can make the gradient energy smaller in some regions, so one is effectively just pushing the problem of not being weakly coupled into a different combination of variables.}, with both energy density contributions accounted for by setting $K^2 = 16\pi\rho$.